UK Apprenticeship Overhaul: What are the changes and how will they impact your social value offer?

 By Tilly Crowhurst Samtaler Social Value Consultant

-Before you continue to include apprenticeships in your social value commitments, take a minute to read this.
+Before you include apprenticeships in your social value commitments, take a minute to read this.

 How do apprenticeships create Social Value?